commonwarexyz/monorepo/runtime/README.md

 ## Status

-`commonware-executor` is **ALPHA** software and is not yet recommended for production use.
+`commonware-runtime` is **ALPHA** software and is not yet recommended for production use.
 Developers should expect breaking changes and occasional instability.